How much is general liability insurance?

 Event policies are something you might purchase if you are hosting an event, like a conference or fundraiser.
 Event-based policies might seem cheaper up front, but they can really add up.
 If you think you might be working on more than one or two events a year, consider purchasing an annual policy — it could end up saving you money in the long run.

-A BOP, short for a business owner’s policy, combines general liability insurance with business property insurance into a package deal.
-You get more coverage, and at a lower price than purchasing each of the policies on their own.
+BOPs, short for business owner’s policies, combine general liability insurance with business property insurance into a package deal.
+You get more coverage at a lower price than purchasing each of the policies on their own.
 Depending on your line of work, these bundled policies can start as low as $250 a year, which averages around $21 a month.
 (That way, you’ll still be able to get your sushi fix.)
 Read our BOP cost breakdown to learn more.

-We work with over 30 insurance providers to get you the best coverage at the right price.
-Simply fill out a free 10-minute quote, and we’ll compare rates from top national companies for you at no extra charge.
+We work with over 30 insurance companies to get you affordable liability coverage at the right price.
+Just fill out a simple form about your business, and we’ll compare rates from top national companies for you at no extra charge.
 Get started now.